PowerShell/PowerShell/docs/community/working-group.md

 Note: today, this will be done on a case-by-case basis, but over time, the Committee will establish firmer guidelines around when PRs should be merged as experimental.

-Prototypes should be complete to the extent that they serve as reasonable indicators of the user experience.
+Experiments should be complete to the extent that they serve as reasonable indicators of the user experience.
 In the case that breaking changes are required of the feature, the break should be made in the prototype so that users can experiment with whether or not the break has a significant negative effect.